peterbednar/conll-utils/README.md

 dot = Token(id=5, form='.', lemma='.', upos='PUNCT', head=2, deprel='punct')
-sentence.append(dot)        # add '.' at the end of the sentence print(sentence.to_conllu()) # print modified sentence in CoNLL-U format print(sentence.text)        # print raw text reconstructed from tokens
+sentence.append(dot)        # add '.' at the end of the sentence print(sentence.to_conllu()) # print modified sentence in CoNLL-U format print(sentence.text)        # print raw text reconstructed from the tokens

 # transform sentence to dependency tree representation
 tree = sentence.to_tree()